 - Biofeedback & multimodal neurofeedback technologies for treatment of facial nerve disorders, as well as neurological (e.g., trigeminal neuralgia, peripheral neuropathy associated with Sjogren’s syndrome, burning mouth syndrome) and non-neurological (e.g., vascular/muscular, immune) facial pain.
 These technologies can include wearable and embeddable devices to address acute and chronic conditions

 Contact: Lingamanaidu Ravichandran, Ph.D.

 NIEHS is interested in fundamental and applied research and development relevant to its mission of discovering how the environment affects people in order to promote healthier lives.

 Contact: David McMullen, M.D.; Margaret (Meg) Grabb, Ph.D.

 NIMH is specifically interested in novel brain stimulation/modulation technologies (invasive or noninvasive) for use in the treatment of psychiatric disorders, or in targeting specific domains of clinical functioning across psychiatric disorders, when appropriate (see RDOC).
 Devices capable of both recording and stimulating neural activity, with the ability for closed-loop control are also of interest (including synchronizing dense behavioral quantification with neural data); these devices should be able to demonstrate clear capability to record oscillations of interest to mental health applications.
 Devices can target specific age ranges, including vulnerable populations (pediatric, geriatric).
 Note: Animal studies to assess “efficacy” must follow NIMH criteria.
-Please contact NIMH staff below to ensure your project fits NIMH priorities, prior to application submission.
+Please contact NIMH staff above to ensure your project fits NIMH priorities, prior to application submission.